kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW3.md

 Your are given the following three transcripts with corresponding exon-level read counts.
 You can assume that all exons have equal length of 100 nucleotides.
 With the help of the EM algorithm tutorial, answer the following questions:
 ![](HW3_transcripts.png)<!-- -->

- 1. Write down the the transcript compatibility matrix M and the corresponding read count vector k.
+ 1. Write down the transcript compatibility matrix `M` and the corresponding read count vector `k`.
+See the example in the slides for reference.
+ 2. Using the EM-algorithm implemented in the tutorial, estimate the expression of all three transcripts.

 ## Task 2: Identify transcripts that are differentially used between conditions
 **Learning objective**: Learn how differentially used transcripts can be detected using DRIMSeq and how these changes can be visualized using IGV.